Saelyria/Braid/TableauExample/Sample 1 - Accounts/README.md

 ## Walkthrough

 1. This is the enum whose cases describe the sections in the table view.
 This enum must conform to the `TableViewSection` protocol.
+We made the raw value of this section enum `Int`, which we will use later to organize the order of the sections.

 2. A reference to the 'table view binder' object must be kept for the lifecycle of the view controller.
 This object keeps the RxSwift subscriptions live, and holds references to the data displayed on the table view.
 Generally, this should just be a property on your view controller.